 Douglas Emilio, Assoc AIA, Partner

-For the last twenty three years, Douglas Emilio has led complex adaptive reuse and exterior envelope projects for public and private clients.
+For the last twenty six years, Douglas Emilio has led complex adaptive reuse and exterior envelope projects for public and private clients.
 Public clients have included multiple local municipalities and county governments, the Metropolitan Transit Authority, the NYC Department of Design & Construction, the State University Construction Fund, the US General Services Administration, the US Department of State, the US Army Corp of Engineers, NYC Economic Development Corporation, and the Embassy of France.

 He is adept at master plan development and large-scale condition assessments, as well as fine-grained preservation and conservation projects.
 His organizational skills allow him to manage multiple projects and teams simultaneously.
 He has integrated new technology to the firm's practice, allowing for more accurate fieldwork and better collaboration with clients.